 The parish Finance Council is the consultative body in all parish financial matters.
 All parishes in the Archdiocese of Milwaukee are required to have a finance council governed by norms issued by the bishop.

 Adult volunteers help answer parishioners’ questions and provide handouts before and after Masses at the Information Station in the gathering space.
 In addition to providing assistance, the Information Station volunteers serve as greeters for those arriving at Mass.
 Training is provided.

 Adult volunteers help in the parish office with a variety of projects including stuffing weekly bulletins on Friday mornings and assisting with bulk and other mailings.
 These jobs are done during business hours on an “as needed” basis.

-This group of parish volunteers serves in an advisory role to the pastor.
+This group of parish volunteers serves in an advisory role to the pastor or administrator.
 The councils are involved in planning to meet the needs of the parish, the archdiocese and the broader community, with a vision for the future and a strong basis in stewardship.
 Pastoral Council members are selected through a discernment process each spring.
 For more information, see the Pastoral Council page.